prathamesh66/Parallex-Effect-Project/README.md

 * Parallax Effect

 This project demonstrates a parallax scrolling effect using HTML, CSS, and JavaScript.
-The application features a visually engaging adventure-themed layout with a background image that moves at a different speed than the foreground elements, creating a 3D depth effect.
+The application features a visually engaging adventure-themed layout with a background image that moves at a different speed than the foreground elements, creating a 3D depth effect..

 * Features